This article was reviewed by the YOUCANIC editorial team.

 Can you install an aftermarket battery on a BMW?

 The battery can be an aftermarket AGM battery.
-It doesn’t have to be an OEM BMW battery, but it needs to meet the recommended specifications.
-It must also be coded and programmed so the DME module can charge it.
-While the battery type, capacity, and cranking amps can vary from the stock OEM battery, the battery size must be the same.
-For example, a couple of batteries that are in the same group size as the OEM BMW battery and are worth considering are ACDelco AGM 94R Group Battery.
+It doesn’t have to be an OEM BMW battery, but it has to meet the recommended specifications.
+It must also be coded and programmed to charge the DME module.
+While the battery type, capacity, and cranking amps vary from the stock OEM battery, the battery size must be the same.
+For example, a couple of batteries are in the same group size as the OEM BMW battery and are worth considering, such as the ACDelco AGM 94R Group Battery.
+Exide Edge 49 AGM Sealed Battery

 How much does it cost to change the BMW Battery?

+Replacing the battery at a BMW dealership could cost anywhere between $350 and $600.
+That includes parts and labor.
 Replacing the battery yourself is straightforward, especially if you install a new battery with the same specs as the original.
-You can still change a BMW battery, do it right, and save money
+You can still change a BMW battery, do it right, and save money.

 What is the best battery for BMW?

 You don’t need to cut corners and install the wrong battery size on your BMW.
 Many aftermarket batteries fit BMW and meet the specifications required by BMW.
-One crucial factor to consider besides the group size is the battery type.
+One crucial factor to consider, besides the group size, is the battery type.
 If your BMW battery has a white casing, it is a lead-acid battery.
 If the battery casing is black, it is an AGM battery.

 If you need to disconnect the negative battery terminal to maintain your BMW, you don’t need to complete battery registration upon reconnection.
 Assuming you reconnect to the same battery.

-If I disconnect the negative battery terminal to perform a tuneup, do I need to use the BMW scan tool to register the battery?
+If I disconnect the negative battery terminal to perform a tune-up, do I need to use the BMW scan tool to register the battery?

 I disconnected the battery and connected it a few minutes later.
 Now I have a warning light.